1954 World Series: Game 4

 Cleveland's slim comeback chances took a beating as the Indians fell hopelessly behind, 7–0.
 The scoring started on a pair of Cleveland errors in the second inning.
 A run-scoring double by Mays in the third scored another run.
 The Giants' four-run fifth inning broke the game wide open.
 Starter Bob Lemon loaded the bases and was pulled for Hal Newhouser, who faced just two batters, giving up a walk to Thompson and two-run single to Irvin.
 The Giants added another run in the inning on Wes Westrum's sacrifice fly against Ray Narleski.
 A brief glimmer of hope for the home team came in the bottom of the fifth with a couple of Giants errors and a Hank Majeski three-run pinch-hit home run, but except for a meaningless run-scoring single by Rudy Regalado in the seventh off starter Don Liddle, the Indians got nothing more as Hoyt Wilhelm and Game 2 starter Johnny Antonelli came on in relief and the Giants completed a four-game sweep.
 It was the most unexpected sweep in World Series history, with the Indians having a better regular reason record by 14 games.
 The only other similar discrepancy in a World Series sweep was the 1990 Cincinnati Reds, who swept an Oakland A's team whose regular season record bested theirs by 12 games.
+This was also the last World Series before the official World Series MVP award began to be awarded in 1955, though Dusty Rhodes would have been a lock for the award if it had been introduced yet.
+The Giants also became only the second non-Yankees team ever to sweep a four-game World Series, joining the Boston Braves in 1914.